marcelja/facebook-delete/README.md

 ### From source

 A recent [Go](https://golang.org/) version needs to be installed.
 This can be done via your package manager or the golang website.
-Make sure that your `GOPATH` environment variable is set properly.
+Make sure that your `GOPATH` and `GOBIN` environment variables are set properly.

 #### Go get everything